-The Kenyon Title IX and Intimate Partner Violence Policy was developed during the 2014-15 academic year through intentional consultation with and input from all members of the campus community and with oversight and guidance from top professionals in the field.
+The Kenyon Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII was developed during the 2014-15 academic year through intentional consultation with and input from all members of the campus community and with oversight and guidance from top professionals in the field.
 This policy was approved by the Campus Senate, the faculty and the Kenyon College Board of Trustees and took effect on July 1, 2015.

 Prominent among changes made last year to the policy was the move to a College-wide, one-policy, one-process investigator model instead of the long-standing but outmoded hearing-board model.
 Under the investigator model, which is in wide use by colleges and universities, the Title IX coordinator assesses a complaint of prohibited conduct and, in consultation with the complainant, determines if an informal or formal resolution is appropriate.

 If a formal resolution is appropriate, the Title IX coordinator selects two highly trained and impartial investigators — at least one a College employee — to examine a complaint and determine if the policy was violated.
 Investigators conduct interviews and gather evidence.
 The person making the complaint and the person responding to the complaint have an equal opportunity to be heard, to submit questions to the investigators to be asked of the other person, to submit evidence and to identify witnesses.
 The person making the complaint and the person responding to the complaint are not in the same room at the same time during the process.

 If investigators determine that a violation of the policy has occurred — based on a preponderance of evidence — they submit their findings to an adjudicator.
 For students, the adjudicator is typically the director of the Office of Student Rights and Responsibilities; for faculty, the provost; and for other employees, the human resources director.
 Sanctions for students and employees range up to dismissal, depending on a review of factors listed in the policy.
 The policy includes an appeals process available to both parties.